How to make the most of Cape Town without a car

 South Africa's society is still divided, so take time to look beyond Cape Town's affluent suburbs to the townships packed in every gap.
 These are where the waiters, barmen and drivers you meet through your stay in South Africa are likely to live, and no visit to South Africa is complete without trying to get some impression of their daily reality.

-Visit to Langa township © Claudia Schillinger - Flickr Creative Commons
+Visit to Langa township © Claudia Schillinger - Flickr CC BY-ND 2.0

 This is not something to attempt on your own but there are plenty of operators who will organise day-long township tours and a few that will undertake more unpredictable after-dark shebeen crawls around local bars.~